Brookshire History, Family Crest & Coats of Arms

 - Van Brookshire (b.
 1967), American Republican politician, Candidate in primary for Texas State Senate 3rd District, 2000; Candidate for U.S. Representative from Texas 2nd District, 2002

-- Tom Brookshire, American Democrat politician, Delegate to Democratic National Convention from Texas, 1948, 1956 (alternate)
+- Tom Brookshire, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1948, 1956 (alternate)

-- Homer Brookshire, American Democrat politician, Delegate to Democratic National Convention from North Carolina, 1964
+- Homer Brookshire, American Democratic Party politician, Delegate to Democratic National Convention from North Carolina, 1964

 Related Stories +